deyprabahan-commits/WilsonPP/README.md

 The included ASCII renderer provides a textual visualization of generated mazes for quick inspection.

 Installation

-Wilson++ is implemented in pure Python and requires no external dependencies.
-To install and run the algorithm locally:
+Requirements

-1. Ensure you have Python 3.8 or higher installed on your system.
+Python 3.8 or higher.

-You can verify this by running the command:
+Verify by running:

-python --version
+python3 --version

-2. Clone or download the repository containing the Wilson++ source code.
-If using Git, run:
+---

+Clone the Repository

 git clone https://github.com/<deyprabahan>/WilsonPP.git
 cd WilsonPP

-3. No additional setup is required.
-The algorithm can be executed directly from the command line:
+---

+Run Wilson++

+The main algorithm file is wilson_pp.py.
+Run it with:

 python3 wilson_pp.py

+This will generate and print an ASCII maze in your console.

+---

+Configure Parameters

-4. To modify parameters such as grid size, random seed, or refinement levels, edit the configuration values inside the main section of the script:
+You can change the maze size, random seed, meta-cell refinement, and levels by editing the bottom of the script:

 if __name__ == "__main__":
-    w, h = 20, 12
+    w, h = 20, 12             # Maze width & height
-    maze = wilson_pp_advanced(w, h, seed=42, meta_cells=4, levels=2)
+    maze = wilson_pp_advanced(
+        w, h,
+        seed=42,              # Random seed
+        meta_cells=4,         # Number of meta-cells
+        levels=2              # Number of refinement levels
+    )
     print_maze(maze, w, h)

-After execution, the algorithm will print an ASCII-rendered maze to the console.
-For larger experiments or visualization, you can adapt the script to save data structures or integrate with graphical frameworks.

 Applications